MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/application-management-and-governance-in-sharepoint.md

   - Can integrate with cloud-based resources.

-  - Are available for both SharePoint Online and on-premises SharePoint sites.
+  - Are available for both SharePoint in Microsoft 365 and on-premises SharePoint sites.

 - **Use farm solutions for administrators**